maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Greenlet and References
 -----------------------

-When a Tasklet has yielded before completing Greenlet will hold references to objects related to the call currently yielded on.
+When a Tasklet has yielded before completing, Greenlet will hold references to objects related to the call currently yielded on.
 Arguments passed to the callable will also only be released on the :doc:`../pythonApi/tasklet` completing.

 Loosing a reference to a objects until module teardown